 Even with regulatory intervention, and the requirement that a carrier take on the duties of a COLR, there is a danger that the COLR will be relegated to second-class status as the provider of low-end services.
 The competitive ETC provisions of the 1996 Act can insure that basic services are provided, not a basic carrier or a basic network.
-Several ETCs will share competitive provision.
+Several ETCs will share the burden of providing low-end services and services to high-cost areas.
+The benefits of this approach can be significant.
+All subscribers will have the benefit of choice, even in markets which would not naturally tend toward competitive provision.
 Emerging network providers will have the opportunity to develop as full-service providers, rather than serving only niche markets.
 No network will become the second-class network for rural and low-income subscribers.